WSO2Con2025 Logo

 No. Our license terms do not allow this.

 WSO2 product updates may only be used in the commercial distribution under the terms of the WSO2 Software License.
-We do not support open source releases or allow a mix of licensed and open source distributions that will muddy license compliance and applicability of support.
+We do not offer support services for open source releases or allow a mix of licensed and open source distributions that will muddy license compliance and applicability of support.
 We also know from experience that large deployments are more complex, and much of our development effort goes towards clustering, administration, performance testing, and tuning, and our prices scale accordingly.

 I am using several different WSO2 products.
 Can I put some types of products under Subscription and use other types without support?

 No. WSO2 products comprise a platform, and a Subscription includes all product usage.
 It’s impractical to provide support in a mixed commercial/free environment.
-We retain the option to refuse to offer or renew Subscriptions for customers that don’t want to put their entire WSO2 deployment under subscription.
+We retain the option to refuse to offer or renew Subscriptions for customers who don’t want to put their entire WSO2 deployment under subscription.

 What are the consequences of allowing my Subscription to lapse?